Fun Facts & Trivia —

 King History Tweet #31

-Blues guitar legend Albert King did, in fact, set foot inside King’s Cincinnati studio on April 17, 1963 – two songs recorded: “This Funny Feeling” (sadly, as it says on the 45 label: a “vocal with band and vocal group” that features a sax [!] solo) and “Had You Told It Like It Was (It Wouldn’t Be Like It Is),” another vocal sans guitar.
+Blues guitar legend Albert King did, in fact, set foot inside King’s Cincinnati studio on April 17, 1963, with two songs recorded at that session: “This Funny Feeling” (sadly, as it says on the 45 label: a “vocal with band and vocal group” that features a sax [!] solo) and “Had You Told It Like It Was (It Wouldn’t Be Like It Is),” another vocal sans guitar.
 Both songs are included on 1963 King LP, The Big Blues.